federated-data-sharing/common-api/doc/API_Overview.md

 Rather than reinventing the wheel, the Common API **adopts and adapts** existing standards efforts

 - The API is defined Open API specifications.
-- API endpoints should be authenticated using OAuth tokens (out of band for this version)
+- API endpoints should be authenticated using OAuth2 (will be mandated in future versions)
 - Descriptive metadata is defined in a variant of the [W3C DCAT](https://www.w3.org/TR/vocab-dcat-2/) standard and a simple data dictionary model.
 - Selections are defined in [GraphQL](https://graphql.org/) as an abstraction over querying, selection and filtering
 - Federated computations are defined in a variant of the [GA4GH Task Execution Service (TES) API](http://ga4gh.github.io/task-execution-schemas/)